robrich/angular-tutorial/src/chapters/chapter13-bonus-login-features.md

 <div class="exercise-end"></div>

 ### Logout User

 Before being able to signup for an account, we need the user to be logged out first.

-### Logout User

-In order to complete the login process, you also need to create a way for the user to logout.
 There are a number of ways that you could implement this such as giving a logout button in the header or showing user info in header with link to profile page with a logout button.

 We are going to implement the logout button in the header.